nliaudat/magnetometer_calibration/README.md

 If you run esphome, a sample code is included

 # Requirements :
-calibrate.py requires to import : numpy,scipy,matplotlib
+calibrate.py requires numpy,scipy and optional matplotlib to plot the graph